AiArt-Gao/FaceParsing-SegNeXt/README.md

 # segmentation-CelebAMask-HQ-SegNeXt
 ## Introducion
-The project provide the SegNeXt model trained by CelebAMask-HQ. <br>
+The project provides the SegNeXt model trained by CelebAMask-HQ. <br>
 The reults of trainning are as follows, which are much better than Bisenetv2:
 |Model|mIoU|mAcc|mFscore|
 |-----|-----|-----|-----|
 |SegNeXt|**78.58**|**84.85**|**86.11**|
 |Bisenetv2|59.79|69.67|73.43|
-## Dataset
 ## Prerequisites
 - Linux
 - Python >=3.6